Uranium in Canada: Everything You Need to Know

 1990s - Saskatchewan government considers phasing out uranium mining, but policy is reversed after a joint Federal-Saskatchewan study panel on health, safety, environment and socio-economic impact found that the environmental impact could be reduced and the jobs were irreplaceable.

-2010s - Canada is a top global supplier of uranium, account for more than 22 per cent of production in 2016 - worth about $2 billion.
+2010s - Canada is a top global supplier of uranium, accounting for more than 22 per cent of production in 2016 - worth about $2 billion.
 More than 85 per cent is exported for use around the world.

 Sources: World Nuclear Association, Natural Resources Canada